Likely No. 1 Pick Zion Williamson Declares for 2019 NBA Draft, Leaves Duke

 Williamson made the decision official via a post on his Instagram account.

-Williamson entered as the third-ranked player in the team's 2018 recruiting class behind RJ Barrett and Cam Reddish.
-He left Duke as the unanimous top player in the country and one of the brightest stars in recent college basketball history.
+Williamson entered college as the third-ranked player in Duke's 2018 recruiting class behind RJ Barrett and Cam Reddish.
+He left as the unanimous top player in the country and one of the brightest stars in recent college basketball history.

-Listed at 6'7" and 285 pounds, Williamson more resembles an NFL defensive end than a traditional basketball player.
+Listed at 6'7" and 285 pounds, Williamson resembles an NFL defensive end more than a traditional basketball player.

 When Williamson steps on the floor, it becomes even more apparent he's a once-in-a-generation athlete.
-He has pulled off in-game dunks so captivating people are already clamoring for him to enter next year's dunk contest, and he's not just a jaw-dropping athlete.
+He pulled off in-game dunks so captivating that NBA fans are already clamoring for him to enter next year's Slam Dunk Contest, and he isn't only a jaw-dropping athlete.

 Williamson already has plus ball-handling for a big man, is a strong passer and uses his physical advantages to finish among the nation's best at the rim.